 A first suspension shall be for one term; subsequent suspensions will be for two terms.
-Credit earned at another college during a period of suspension from SGSC cannot subsequently be transferred to the College.
-A student returning to SGSC after being out for the required period of suspension will be placed on Academic Probation.
+Credit earned at another college during a period of suspension from SGC cannot subsequently be transferred to the College.
+A student returning to SGC after being out for the required period of suspension will be placed on Academic Probation.
+Students returning from suspension will be ineligible for financial aid for at least one term.